Advertiser disclosure

 Less Aid for Multiple Children in College

-With the new FAFSA changes, the number of children in college at one time will no longer be considered for need-based financial aid.
-Next year, the parent contribution will no longer be divided by the number of children in college at the same time.
-The income protection allowance will no longer be reduced based on the number of children in college at the same time.
+With the new FAFSA changes, the number of children in college at one time is no longer considered for need-based financial aid.
+The parent contribution is no longer divided by the number of children in college at the same time.
+The income protection allowance is no longer reduced based on the number of children in college at the same time.
 However, families can still appeal for more aid based on having multiple family members in college at the same time.

 For example, on the 2023/2024 FAFSA, if a family had two members in college and had an expected family contribution of $10,000, then that total was split in half between the two-college attended individuals.
 However, under the new FAFSA formula, that contribution would be for each family member in college, making the total $20,000 rather than $5,000 per child.
 This can increase the financial burden for families with more than one member in college.